-- Determine the vascular plant and vertebrate animal species that occur on, and immediately adjacent to, the Project site. - Ascertain the presence (or absence thereof) of any State or Federal special-status plant or animal species, including the four species not entirely covered under the Coachella Valley Multiple Species Habitat Conservation Plan (CVMSHCP). - Ascertain the existence of other significant biotic elements, corridors or communities including dry washes and other desert riparian habitat. - Consider the site location as it relates to Conservation Areas as designated in the CVMSHCP.
+- Determine the vascular plant and vertebrate animal species that occur on, and immediately adiacent to, the Project site. - Ascertain the presence of plant or animal species given special status by government agencies, with an emphasis on sensitive species or communities not covered under the Coachella Valley Multiple Species Habitat Conservation Plan (CVMSHCP). - Ascertain the existence of other significant biotic elements, corridors or communities. - Consider the site location as it relates to Conservation Areas as designated in the CVMSHCP.